iluvjava/Maths/Notebook 2.0/AMATH 503/Bessel's Equation.md

 If that is zero, then we have the trivial solution: $y \equiv 0$ for the ODE.

+During the first few steps of the Frobenius Method, we get the value of $s$, and we see that it's $s = \pm p$, but we only solved for $p > 0$, and now, we are going to take a look at the case where $p < 0$.

 ---
 ### **The Assumption on Positibe p**